JETSCAPE/X-SCAPE/README.md

 ## JETSCAPE Output

-JETSCAPE output can be generated in Ascii, gzipped Ascii, or HepMC format, (for HepMC format in ROOT see `examples/custom_examples/PythiaBrickTestRoot.cc`) and contains a full list of particles and the parton shower history.
+JETSCAPE output can be generated in Ascii, gzipped Ascii, or HepMC format, (for HepMC format in ROOT see `examples/custom_examples/PythiaBrickTestRoot.cc` and use cmake with `-DUSE_ROOT=ON`) and contains a full list of particles and the parton shower history.
 You must specify which format you would like to activate in your User XML file.

 ### Analysis of JETSCAPE Output